CTI Trouble Shooting

 Hub vent fitting

 Solenoid BlockIt's been two weeks and my front was still loosing about 7 to 10 psi every night.
 I finally decided to take apart the solenoid valves on the manifold of my 98.
 The coils come off by removing the 9/16 nut on the top.
 The 2 outer solenoids come apart with a a 7/8"deep socket.
 The center valve requires a .deep well 1-3/16 socket.
 I didn't realize that a 1-3/16" deep socket was not standard.
 All my sets went from 1-1/8 to 1-1/4.
 I went over to Sears figuring I could just pickup a socket.
 No dice.
 They didn't sell it separately.
 It only came in a 50.00 kit filled with sockets I already had.
 I went on the internet and found that Snap-on wanted 42.00; no way.
 I found an S&K socket for 14.00.
 When I went to check out the freight was 9.00 and they added a 5.00 handling charge.
 I didn't buy it.
 I decided to hit a local auto supply.
-They didn't have the size in a regular socket but in the speciality tools section I found what I was looking for.
+They didn't have the size in a regular socket but in the specialty tools section I found what I was looking for.
 It's a 1/2" drive deep GM 1-3/16" Oil Sender Unit Socket.
 It cost me 8 bucks.

 Two of the 3 valves I took apart were a real mess.
 They were full of dirt and sand.
 I cleaned them up and oiled them with some air tool oil.
-The front now seems to holding air.
-Dirt and Sand Larger Valve
+The front now seems to hold air.

 No such luck.
 I came down in the morning and my front was down 8 psi again.
 I sprayed soap water all around again and couldn't see any bubbles.
 I checked my maintenance records and found that I had replaced the front left spindle seal a year ago but the front right had never been replaced.

 I replaced the spindle seal and the truck seemed to be holding air.
-When you do a seal you have to romove the steel braided CTI hose that goes into the hub.
+When you do a seal you have to remove the steel braided CTI hose that goes into the hub.
 Then you have to turn the front wheels to get at the bolts.
 When I removed the CTI line the swivel end seemed a bit loose.
 After I replaced the seal the truck held air fine and I thought I had finally found the leak.

 Air Leak2 days later and the darn thing is still leaking air.
 Since it seemed to hold air while the wheels were turned I took a hard look at the braided air line where it goes into the hub on the right side.
 I sprayed the swivel end with soap water and guess what.
 It was leaking.
 When the wheel was turned it kept the swivel from leaking.